History of Sierra Leone: Creole dissent in the high colonial period (1898–1956)

 Besides the colonial employers, popular hostility was targeted against the tribal chiefs who the British had transformed into functionaries in the colonial system of indirect rule.
 Their role was to provide policing, collect taxes, and obtain corvée labour (forced labour exacted from those unable to pay taxes) for the colonial government; in return, the government maintained them in a privileged position over the other Africans.
 Chiefs not willing to play this role were replaced by more compliant ones.
 According to Kilson, the attitude of the Africans toward their chiefs became ambivalent: frequently they respected the office but resented the exactions made by the individual occupying it.
 From the chiefs' point of view, the dilemma of an honourable ruler faced with British ultimatums cannot have been easy.

 Throughout the 20th century, there were numerous riots directed against tribal chiefs.
 These culminated in the Freetown riot of 1955, which was suppressed by a combined force of police and Royal Sierra Leone Regiment troops.
 After those riots, reforms were introduced: the forced-labour system was completely abolished and reductions were made in the powers of the chiefs.

 Sierra Leone remained divided into a Colony and a Protectorate, with separate and different political systems constitutionally defined for each.
 Antagonism between the two entities escalated to a heated debate in 1947, when proposals were introduced to provide for a single political system.
 Most of the proposals came from the Protectorate.
 The Krio, led by Isaac Wallace-Johnson, opposed the proposals, the main effect of which would have been to diminish their political power.
 It was due to the astute politics of Sir Milton Margai that the educated Protectorate elite was won over to join forces with the paramount chiefs in the face of Krio intransigence.
 Later, Margai used the same skills to win-over opposition leaders and moderate Krio elements for the achievement of independence.

-In November 1951, Margai oversaw the drafting of a new constitution, which united the separate Colonial and Protectorate legislatures and—most importantly—provided a framework for decolonization.
+In November 1951, Margai oversaw the drafting of a new constitution, which united the separate Colonial and Protectorate legislatures and provided a framework for decolonization.
 In 1953, Sierra Leone was granted local ministerial powers, and Margai was elected Chief Minister of Sierra Leone.
 The new constitution ensured Sierra Leone a parliamentary system within the Commonwealth of Nations.
 In May 1957, Sierra Leone held its first parliamentary election.
 The Sierra Leone People's Party (SLPP), which was then the most-popular political party in the colony of Sierra Leone, won the most seats in Parliament.
 Margai was also re-elected as Chief Minister by an overwhelming majority.